MicrosoftDocs/visualfsharpdocs/docs/conceptual/fsharp-interactive-[fsi.exe]-reference.md

 When you specify files or paths in F# Interactive, a string literal is expected.
 Therefore, files and paths must be in quotation marks, and the usual escape characters apply.
 Also, you can use the @ character to cause F# Interactive to interpret a string that contains a path as a verbatim string.
 This causes F# Interactive to ignore any escape characters.

 One of the differences between compiled and interactive mode is the way you access command line arguments.
-In compiled mode, use **M:System.Environment.GetCommandLineArgs**.
+In compiled mode, use **System.Environment.GetCommandLineArgs**.
 In scripts, use **fsi.CommandLineArgs**.

 The following code illustrates how to create a function that reads the command line arguments in a script and also demonstrates how to reference another assembly from a script.
 The first code file, **MyAssembly.fs**, is the code for the assembly being referenced.
 Compile this file with the command line: **fsc -a MyAssembly.fs** and then execute the second file as a script with the command line: **fsi --exec file1.fsx** test